dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 ]
 ```

-once pipeline runs we will have the following schema
+once pipeline runs we will have the following schema:

 | name          | data_type     | nullable |
 | ------------- | ------------- | -------- |